-Detailed information concerning the content, aims and objectives, required reading, bibliographies, assessment practices and learning outcomes for each module will be provided during the first week of term.
-Updated information is also available on the Departmental website (https://www.tcd.ie/History of Art/) Dedicated materials for some modules are also provided in the Blackboard online learning system accessed via mymodule@tcd.ie.
+Detailed information concerning the content, aims and objectives, required reading, bibliographies, assessment practices and learning outcomes for each module are provided in module handbooks.
+Updated information is also available on the Departmental website (www.tcd.ie/History of Art).
+Dedicated materials for some modules are also provided in the Blackboard online learning system accessed via mymodule.tcd.ie.

-On successful completion of the History of Art and Architecture degree programme students will be able to:
+On successful completion of the History of Art and Architecture Single Honors degree programme students will be able to:

-LO1.
-Explain what history of art is and what art and architectural historians do; LO2.
-Order and analyze critically the main events and trends of history of art and architecture;

-LO3.
-Engage firsthand with primary sources, visual and textual material, and assess these as historical evidence;

-LO4.
-Evaluate historical texts and material remains in the light of their historical, cultural and archaeological contexts and of the most important modern theoretical approaches;

-LO5.
-Appreciate and assess the significance of literary, historical and art historical interconnections;

-LO6.
-Engage in informed, intellectual oral discourse;

-LO7.
-Write clear, accurate and analytical essays;

-LO8.
-Identify major works, subject matters and stylistic characteristics

-LO9.
-Identify a research topic, collect and analyze the evidence for it, interpret and apply the relevant modern scholarship on the subject and produce a clearly planned, independently prepared and accurately written thesis.

-LO10.
-Differentiate the range of techniques and methods employed by artists and architects

-LO11.
-Recognize key collections and the principles of collecting and display
+- LO1.
+Explain what history of art is and what art and architectural historians do; - LO2.
+Order and analyse critically the main events and trends of history of art and architecture; - LO3.
+Engage firsthand with primary sources, visual and textual material, and assess these as historical evidence; - LO4.
+Evaluate historical texts and material remains in the light of their historical, cultural, and archaeological contexts and of the most important modern theoretical approaches; - LO5.
+Appreciate and assess the significance of literary, historical and art historical interconnections; - LO6.
+Engage in informed, intellectual oral discourse; - LO7.
+Write clear, accurate and analytical essays; - LO8.
+Identify major works, subject matters, and stylistic characteristics - LO9.
+Identify a research topic, collect, and analyse the evidence for it, interpret and apply the relevant modern scholarship on the subject and produce a clearly planned, independently prepared and accurately written thesis. - LO10.
+Differentiate the range of techniques and methods employed by artists and architects - LO11.
+Recognise key collections and the principles of collecting and display